microsoft/vstest-docs/RFCs/0001-Test-Platform-Architecture.md

 Similar to in-proc data collector, these data collectors also receive test run and test case level start/stop events.
 Usually the data collector starts/stops monitoring in these event handlers.
-Further a data collector can generate attachments which are available in the *TestCaseResult*. session.
+Further a data collector can generate attachments which are available in the test results.
 E.g. a video data collector can record a browser session while the test case is executing, it may attach the recorded video to the test result (if the test case failed) for further analysis by the user.